kostyfisik/PKM-sync-template/notes/chore.pkm.settings.md

-I prefer using a dark theme and the [JetBrains Mono](https://www.jetbrains.com/lp/mono/) monospace font for consistency across all PKMs.
+I prefer using a dark theme and the [JetBrains Mono](https://www.jetbrains.com/lp/mono/) monospace font for consistency across all PKM programs.
 Note, the JetBrains Mono font is free and open-source.
-It is already set in config file for #obsidian and
-#logseq, but you might need to install it for you system.
-In VScode
-you my font settings are:
+It is already set in config file for #obsidian and #logseq, but you might need to install it for you system.
+In VScode you my font settings are:

     "workbench.colorTheme": "Darcula",
     "editor.lineHeight": 1.5,